hazer-hazer/Jacy-Dev-Book/deprecated/invert-rust.md

 # Invert Rust for usability

+## This article is deprecated as far as the key concept was invalidly described, there're replacement in ideas/invert-rust which is right

 **Please read this**
 > When reading my ideas keep in mind that it is a mind flow but not a RFC.
 While you read you can how my opinion is jumping back and forth, so statements described earlier can conflict with some later.